By Kate Hunger

 Similarly, Borrego suggests speaking in shorter sentences and providing specific choices when asking loved ones a question, which allows them to respond with the words provided.
 Yes or no questions are also helpful, Borrego said.

-Caregivers who attend the session will also learn strategies for communicating throughout the different stages of communication breakdown their loved ones may experience.
+Caregivers who attended the session also learned strategies for communicating throughout the different stages of communication breakdown their loved ones may experience.

 A native of San Antonio, Borrego hopes to work locally with adults with dementia, swallowing disorders or recovering from a stroke.